 - 1. Adjust the SQL knob until background noise disappears. - 2.
-Press one of the soft key, then press the SCAN soft key.
+Press one of the soft key, then press the soft key.
 "M-SCAN" appears on the display.
-Scanning will proceed from the lowest to the highest programmed channel number and preset channel (described in the next section) and will stop on a channel when a transmission is received.

-3. To stop scanning, press the $\binom{16}{9}$ or \bigcirc key.
+Scanning will proceed from the lowest to the highest programmed channel number and preset channel (described in the next section) and will stop on a channel when a transmission is received. - The channel number will blink during reception. - 3.
+To stop scanning, press the (19) or (19) key.